trane-project/trane-music/courses/minor_pentatonic_scale/basics/exercise_4/back.md

-The interval from the tonic of degree number 4 of the minor pentatonic scale is the Perfect Fifth.
+The interval from the tonic of degree number 4 of the Minor Pentatonic scale is the Perfect Fifth.